List of awards and nominations received by Gorillaz: Mercury Prize Award

 The Mercury Prize are the annual awards by the British Phonographic Industry and British Association of Record Dealers.
-In 2001, their debut album, Gorillaz, was nominated for an Mercury Prize, but it was later withdrawn at the band's request.
+In 2001, their debut album, Gorillaz, was nominated for a Mercury Prize, but it was later withdrawn at the band's request.
 Murdoc Niccals, the virtual bassist of the band, described the nomination as, "It's like carrying a dead albatross round your neck for eternity".
 This is the only time that Gorillaz has ever withdrawn for an award nomination.